Bubble Tea: A Layered and Sugar-Laced History with Recipe (ASIAN 258)

 Lu You, of course, was an early adopter, but he was not alone.
 Later cookbooks in Chinese disclose a world of creamy and milky teas.
 Strong black brews, whisked with butter until fluffy.
 There was also straight milk and fermented tea, served initially with salt, then sugar.
 Then something called leicha 擂茶, or pestle tea, came into fashion.

 The pestle tea is worth lingering over.
 I admit that when I first read the recipe, I imagined it would be disgusting.
 Then I made a Ming-dynasty Chinese rendition and understood the power of beating the fats:

 Brew a strong brick of tea.
 Think of something really dense -- pu er, for example.
 Then blend in liberal amounts of butter or cream, mixed in turn with sesame paste.
 Let it foam.
 You have a choice of savory or sweet flavoring.
 If you are an American, I recommend a liberal hand with the sugar.

 These milky drinks made a splash in the seventeenth century.
 The first European traders, who turned up in Fujian and Guangdong, could not get over them.
 They had drunken matcha in Japan and grasped its commercial value -- as medicine.
 But the fermented tea and sweet dairy combination was a game changer.
 Within a century of this revelation, tea became a staple at the English table.

 Not surprisingly, the French, Dutch, and ultimately the British adopted this way of consuming tea.
 Over Christmas, I found a Frenchman who even said that Europeans ripped off the formula from China.
 Who would think?
 English tea ain’t even English, or French.
-It’s Chinese -- well not really.
-Probably Turkic, but with cavity-inducing flourishes from the Middle Kingdom.
+It’s Chinese.

 Layer 2: Tea Meets Thick (Processed) Dairy